UN-OCHA/rwint-deprecated-rw-drc/README.md

 ### Forking the project
 To use this project as a starting point, [fork the repository](http://help.github.com/fork-a-repo).
 This will create a new copy of the project on github.
-Make changes by setting up a local repo, and then commit/push changes to github.
+Make changes by setting up a local repo by cloning it to the file or directory that you desire, and then from there you can make changes and commit/push them to github.
+For example, I have a local github folder that I navigate to with `cd Documents/github/` to clone all github projects.
+Then i navigate into the sepcific project to commit and push changes.

 ###Files
 -----